 It can be beneficial to research your symptoms online but with a level head on your shoulders.
 Only trust information from your doctor.
 Do not become paranoid or diagnose yourself.
 Do not trust information from unreputable websites.

-Learning about incontinence can help you learn about the potential risks, such as getting an infection from not cleaning yourself up after an accident, falling if you rush through a room to the restroom, or conditions that untreated incontinence may contribute to such as Benign Prostate Hyperplasia.
+Learning about incontinence can help you learn about the potential risks, such as getting an infection from not cleaning yourself up after an accident, falling if you rush through a room to the restroom, or conditions that untreated incontinence may contribute to such as benign prostate hyperplasia (BPH).

 The last thing you want to do is tell your significant other, friend, or children about your bathroom life, but they might be able to help.
 You don’t need to tell everyone, but it can be beneficial to confide in the one person you trust the most.